 Earn your master's degree in information technology with a specialization in information assurance while building skills to stand out in the fast-growing fields of information assurance and cyber security.

-The Master of Science in information technology with a specialization in information assurance at University of Maryland University College will provide you with a practical understanding of the principles of data protection, cyber security, and computer forensics, while also strengthening your core IT knowledge and project management abilities.
+The Master of Science in information technology with a specialization in information assurance at University of Maryland University College will provide you with a practical understanding of the principles of data protection, cyber security, and computer forensics.
+Perfect for midcareer professionals or career changers, the information assurance specialization offers sought-after skills in network and internet security, intrusion detection and prevention, and cryptology, while also strengthening your core IT knowledge and project management abilities.

 About the Information Technology Master's Degree with Information Assurance Specialization

-The information assurance curriculum can help you gain real-world experience through interactions with actual organizations.
+The information assurance curriculum can help you gain valuable experience through laboratory exercises that mimic the requirements of a real-world environment.
 You'll learn job-relevant skills from case studies of real information assurance crises.

 What You'll Learn